 Additional resources are currently under development.

-The resources presented below are intended for use by those involved in the design and delivery of Participation units.
+The resources presented below are intended for use by those involved in the design and delivery of PACE units.

 Annotated Bibliography: Effective Curriculum for Learning through Participation (LTP): Theoretical Underpinnings [PDF - 147k]

 This is a brief annotated bibliography of literature on learning theories that underpin various forms of Learning through Participation (e.g. work-integrated learning, service learning).
 It contains review articles as well as papers that detail specific theories.

 This resource provides information about the broad range of activities that fall under the umbrella of experience based learning.
 Examples include placement, practicum, internships, case studies, virtual projects and industry visits.

 Effective curriculum design for PACE: Some available resources [PDF - 225k]